sensationinmotion/sensationinmotion.github.io/team/index.md

 #### Postdoctoral Associates

-We currently do not have funding to support Postdoctoral fellows, however, if you are interested in applying for a postdoctoral grant to pursue research in the lab (e.g. through NIH or NSF, or an applicable international funding agency), please do get in touch to discuss this possibility.
+We currently do not have funding to support Postdoctoral fellows, however, if you are interested in applying for a postdoctoral grant to pursue research in the lab (e.g. through NIH or NSF, or an international funding agency), please do get in touch to discuss this possibility.

 {% include section.html %}